12fahed/Real-Time-Chat-Application/README.md

-# Real-Time Chat Application - Web Application Developer Intern Assignment
+# Real-Time Chat Web Application

 ## Objective
 Build a real-time chat application using the MERN Stack (MongoDB, Express, React, and Node.js) to assess skills in backend development, API design, real-time data handling, and full-stack application architecture.